-Sharing economy, also known as collaborative consumption, is a trending business concept that highlights the ability (and perhaps the preference) for individuals to rent or borrow goods rather than buy and own them.
+The sharing economy, also known as collaborative consumption or peer-to-peer-based sharing, is a concept that highlights the ability -- and perhaps the preference -- of individuals to rent or borrow goods rather than buy and own them.

 An important criterion of the sharing economy is that it enables individuals to monetize assets that are not being fully utilized.
 Underutilized assets range from large goods, such as cars and houses, to products such as tools, toys and clothing.Content Continues Below

 In the past, people might have discovered and shared such assets through classified ads in a local newspaper or by word of mouth.
 With the advent of the internet, pervasive computing and the ease of mobile payments (m-payments), however, the platforms for finding and sharing assets have changed.

 The growing number of mobile and online platforms that effectively connect people who have underutilized assets with people who want to make use of these assets has made it possible for individuals -- peers -- to widely advertise and sell goods and services that used to be provided by full-time businesses.
 In the sharing economy, the consumer role is recast as two-sided, with consumers acting as obtainers and providers of resources.
 Online platforms also allow consumers to endorse providers of resources.